Labor Day. The history is a little more interesting than just picnics and hot dogs.

 "Myself and Alicia in particular are trained organizers ...
 We are trained Marxists.
 We are super-versed on, sort of, ideological theories."

-In America, laborers worked hard for wages with which they could buy trucks, houses, cars, boats, guns, and other personal possessions.
+In America, laborers work hard for wages with which they can buy things, trucks, houses, cars, boats, guns, and other personal possessions.

-They could also be moved upon to give of their possessions to those in need, which is called charity.
+They also can give away some of their possessions to those in need in charity.

-Use of the term socialism was popularized by mid-to-late 1800s by European theorists, such as Karl Marx, Friedrich Engels, Leon Trotsky, and Antonio Gramsci, where power is taken away from individuals and concentrated into the hands of the state.
+Use of the term socialism was popularized by mid-to-late 1800s European theorists, such as Karl Marx, Friedrich Engels, Leon Trotsky, and Antonio Gramsci.

 “Socialism is precisely the religion that must overwhelm Christianity."

-James W. Wardner summarized Gramsci's views in his book Unholy Alliances, 1996:
+James W. Wardner summarized Gramsci's views in Unholy Alliances, 1996:

 "In the new order, socialism will triumph by first capturing the culture via infiltration of schools, universities, churches, and the media by transforming the consciousness of society.”

-Marx and Friedrich Engels explained (Marx and Engels Collected Works, Vol. 10, p.
-318):
+Marx and Friedrich Engels explained (Marx and Engels Collected Works, Volume 10, page 318):

 "Conspirators by no means confine themselves to organizing the revolutionary proletariat - working class.
 Their business consists in ... spurring it in to artificial crises ...